 - Assist student learning and the effectiveness of instruction

-- Provide leadership and expertise for necessary to ensure that the school library program thrives
+- Provide the leadership and expertise necessary to ensure that the school library program serves the intended purpose

 - Align with the goals and objectives of the school and the school district

 - Maintain role as an integral component of the instructional program

 - Create an environment where collaboration and creative problem solving work in partnership to pursue education

 - Share communication skills; instill enthusiasm in others by showing how they are an important part of the library